lsst-dm/daf_butler_migrate/doc/lsst.daf.butler_migrate/migrations/dimensions-config.rst

 Migrations for dimensions-config manager
 ########################################

-``dimensions-config`` is a special manager which does not have corresponding Python implementation, but corresponds to the contents of dimension configuration.
+The ``dimensions-config`` is a special manager which does not have a corresponding Python implementation, but corresponds to the contents of the dimension configuration.
-This configuration is stored in ``config:dimensions.json`` key in ``butler_attributes``.
+This configuration is stored in the ``config:dimensions.json`` key in ``butler_attributes``.
-Different butler databases may have incompatible dimension configurations, to distinguish them the ``namespace`` key in configuration defines a unique name for configuration.
+Different butler databases may have incompatible dimension configurations; to distinguish them the ``namespace`` key in the configuration defines a unique name for that configuration.
 This namespace is used for revision branches in ``dimensions-config`` revision tree.
 A standard dimensions configuration shipped with ``daf_butler`` defines its namespace as "daf_butler".